-Second, when choosing between a short or long integer or between a float or double, choose the data type that takes up the least storage space.
-This not only minimizes the amount of storage required but also improves performance.
+Secondly, when choosing between a short or long integer or between a float or double, choose the data type that takes up the least storage space.
+This will not only minimize the amount of storage required but will also improve performance.
 If you need to store integers between -32,768 and 32,767 only, specify the short integer data type, because it takes up only 2 bytes, whereas the long integer data type takes up 4.
 If you need to store fractional numbers between -3.4E38 and 1.2E38 only, specify the float data type, because it takes up 4 bytes, whereas the double data type takes up 8.
 The following table lists data types, their ranges, and storage requirements.
 The ranges listed are for file and personal geodatabases.
 Ranges differ slightly in databases and enterprise, workgroup, and desktop geodatabases.

 -32,768 to 32,767

 Numeric values without fractional values within specific range; coded values